Etn40ff/dockerized-snx/README.md

 # Usage

-Pick a folder in which to store your config files
+Pick a folder in which to store your config files and create one using the syntax of `expect` scripts
 ```
 export configs=/etc/snx
 mkdir $configs
+cat >  $configs/myconfig.exp << EOF
+set servername my.server.address
+set username myuser
+set password mypassword\[with\}escaped\*specialCharacters
+# optional the build number of snx to use: not all version will work with a
+# given server.
+Possbilities currently are 800008209 (default) and 800007075
+set build_number 800008209
+EOF
 ```

 Build the container